qw2273/VOM-Dashboard-main/README.md

    streamlit run code/Hello.py
    ```

-6. **Access the Dashboard**: Open your web browser and navigate to `https://whirlpool-vom-dashboard.streamlit.app/
-`to access the dashboard.
+6. **Access the Dashboard**: Open your web browser and navigate to `https://vom-interactive-dashboard.streamlit.app`to access the dashboard.

 ## Folder Structure